GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 Please, find the SOP document here: < URL of SOP document >.

 More information about the development process can be found within the [Information Service Management](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/main/docs/GDI-SOP_information-service-management.md) at our repository.
-Thank you for your attention and cooperation.
+Thank you for your attention and collaboration.

 Best regards,